yokolet/new-note/_posts/2023-03-19-make-it-secure-graphql-by-rails.md

 At this moment, multiple techniques are out there, however, none is decisive for GraphQL API.
 Sometime, REST API is used for login and register user since Devise gem works better with REST API.
-Others do by GraphQL mutation API with the authentication part implementation.
+Others do by GraphQL mutation API with the authentication implementation from scratch.

-This memo mentions about a couple of ways to authenticate users.
+This memo mentions about a way to authenticate users by Global ID.

 #### Global ID

-The first one is by Global ID.
 The Global ID is "an app wide URI that uniquely identifies a model instance" as described in [https://github.com/rails/globalid](https://github.com/rails/globalid).
 The Global ID based authentication does two jobs below using Global ID as an uniquely identifiable value: